helius-labs/atlas-txn-sender/README.md

 `TPU_CONNECTION_POOL_SIZE` (Optional)- Number of leaders to cache connections to, and send transactions to.
 The default in the solana client is 4.

+`NUM_LEADERS` - Number of leaders to send transactions to

 `IDENTITY_KEYPAIR_FILE` - Path to the keypair file.
 If this is a validator key it will use a staked connection to the validator.

 `PORT` - Port to run the service on.
 Default is 4040.